brookewicz/LabNotebook/Protocols/Microbiome-enrichment.md

 <br>

 ### Capture Methylated Host DNA
 1. Add 20µl of input DNA to the tube containing the Z μl of **MBD2-Fc-bound magnetic beads**.
-For other DNA input amounts, add DNA to (Y) μl of **MBD2-Fc bound magnetic beads**.
+For other DNA input amounts, add DNA to (Z) μl of **MBD2-Fc bound magnetic beads**.

 2. Add 5µl of **undiluted Bind/wash Buffer** (5X) for a final concentration of 1X.
 Pipette the sample up and down until the beads are completely homogenous, at least 5-10 times.